Foreign central banks' US debt holdings fall: Fed

 NEW YORK Foreign central banks' overall holdings of U.S. marketable securities at the Federal Reserve fell in the latest week, data from the U.S. central bank showed on Thursday.

-The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt fell by $7.754 billion to stand at $2.722 trillion.
+The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt fell by $431 million to stand at $2.733 trillion.

-Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose $871 million to stand at $734.3 billion.
+Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, fell by $3.338 billion to stand at $736 billion.

 The full Fed report can be found on: here